Why your local business can thrive on Instagram

 You can broadcast live from your mobile phone through Instagram Stories.
 When the live broadcast ends, you can choose to make it available for replay on your Story for 24 hours.
 Whenever you go live, all your followers will be notified – great news for engagement – you can see the live comments as they come in too!
 You could broadcast a live interview, run a Q&A, show off a product or even have a behind the scenes live.
 Try out a regular fixed live slot each month or week.
 Here’s how to go live.

-These are 10-60 second videos in portrait format.
+These are 15-60 second videos in portrait format.
 Similar to TikToks, Reels are the best content format to grow and reach new audiences, especially if your Reels make it onto the Explore page.
 Reels should be a priority for new accounts – even very small accounts with 50 followers can find their Reels getting ten times the reach of one of their feed posts.
 The Explore page is a collection of public Reels, Stories, photos, videos tailored to help each user find posts, accounts, hashtags or products they might like from accounts they don’t yet follow.
-You can access it by clicking on the magnifying glass icon at the bottom of the Instagram app.
-This shows a grid of content taken from different accounts consisting of Instagram Reels, Stories and Posts.
+You can access it by clicking on the movie reel icon in the centre along the bottom of the Instagram app.
+You can also come across Reels by using the Explore tab (via the magnifying glass icon) – this shows a grid of content taken from different accounts consisting of Instagram Reels, Stories and Posts.
 The selection of content will be chosen by the Instagram algorithm according to each user’s behaviour on the platform.
 Users then can either click onto any of the posts or choose to look at one of the subject channels suggested by Instagram at the top of the screen.
 Over 50% of Instagram accounts use Explore every month.

 The more engaging your Reels are, the more the algorithm will show it to a wider range of people.
 Like Stories, Reels give you the chance to show off your brand personality and be creative.
 You could use Reels to show off your latest products, behind the scenes, how to videos.
 Do remember to share your Reels to your Stories as your super fans who engaged with your Stories and feed may not see them as Reels are pushed towards new audiences.
 Here’s how to get started on Reels.